What is Freely? The new BBC, ITV, C4 and C5 on demand service explained

 A new British live TV/catch-up service is here.
 We've tried Freely - here's how to get it, and what content to expect.

 The newest British streaming service is officially here.
-Freely launched on Hisense TVs in April, and will be available across selected brands’ new TV sets in the coming months.
+Freely launched on Hisense TVs in April 2024, and is rapidly rolling out across selected brands’ new TV sets.

 The service aims to streamline on-demand TV and live public service channels into one, easy-to-navigate service, without an aerial.
 It’s essentially the online streaming version of Freeview.
 It comes from the BBC, ITV, Channel 4 and Channel 5, and will stream each broadcaster’s programming live – with more channels set to follow.
 If you’ve not had access to live TV in a spare room up to now because you lacked an aerial connection, this might be solution.